yenwod17/iTara/README.md

 Planned for Public Testing in the coming weeks/months.

-## Relevant Information
+## Support & Beta Testing
 ### Support Server
+- Will be provided at a later date.
+##  Beta Information
-- Link will be provided at later date.
+- Will be provided at a later date.
+## Terms
 ### Email Inquiries
 - Will be provided at a later date.
 ### Terms of Service